boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 {{?I-D.gong-spring-srv6-nrp-flavor}} defines a new SRv6 Endpoint behavior {{?RFC8986}} to associate a SID with a set of NRPs.

+### BGP Extensions

+{{?I-D.dong-idr-bgp-nrp-policy}} specifies extensions to BGP to advertise NRPs to the network nodes involved in the NRP.

+### BGP Link State Extensions

+{{?I-D.dong-idr-bgp-ls-scalable-nrp}} specifies extensions to BGP Link-State (BGP-LS) to advertise NRPs to network controllers.

 # OAM

 ## LSP Ping/Traceroute Extensions